ad-str/ad-str/README.md

 ### What's up!? 👋

 I'm Adam!
-I am an incoming Software Developer Intern at the Federal Reserve Board of Governors in DC!
+I'm an incoming Software Developer Intern at the Federal Reserve Board of Governors in DC!
 I have been and currently work full-time as a Research Assistant at the Wharton School, while also studying part-time as a CS Master's student at Penn in the Master's in Computer and Information Technology Program.

 ### 💻 Currently working on:
-- A Master's in Computer and Information Technology at the Unversity of Pennsylvania
+- A Master's in Computer and Information Technology at the Unversity of Pennsylvania - Expected Graduation Dec 2024
-- SportsGenie: A sports prediction website in collaboration with 3 other developers
+- [SportsGenie](https://sportsgenie.co/): A sports prediction website in collaboration with 3 other developers
-- Build Hunter: A small Django web app to help craft theoretical armor builds for Monster Hunter Rise
 - Leetcode 😵‍💫

 ### 🫀 My Values: